Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.6.md

 |  3  | Human bones, freshly gnawed by animals, litter the floor of every room.                                                                   |
 |  4  | A strange image is painted on the wall in red mud.
 It depicts either a cluster of arms with no central body or repeating red hand prints. |

 A character who investigates at least two of the farmhouses can make a DC 14 Wisdom (Perception) check.
-On a success, they notice one farmhouse doesn't have a red X painted on it.
+On a success, they notice one farmhouse doesn't have a red _X_ painted on it.
 This building is the farmhouse where **Kianna** resided, and it also serves as the pact's communal meeting house.

 # Part 4: Kianna's Farmhouse

-A farmhouse near the centre of the steading serves as a main kitchen, dining area, and meeting place for the smaller houses around it.
+A farmhouse near the center of the steading serves as a main kitchen, dining area, and meeting place for the smaller houses around it.
 This is the farmhouse where **Kianna** was a resident.
 As the characters approach, read or paraphrase the following description:

-<em> This large farmhouse appears abandoned like the smaller houses around it, but no X marks it.
+> This large farmhouse appears abandoned like the smaller houses around it, but no _X_ marks it.
 Farming implements lie abandoned in the mud, and wild plants have grown up to the house's faded wooden porch.
-The crops in the surrounding field appear sickly. </em>
+The crops in the surrounding field appear sickly.

 ## Kianna's Farmhouse Locations